journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 - If we did find an uneven amount of double quotes, we're

 done (uneven + uneven = even).
-Append this line as well with H, and then
+Append this line as well with

-can work on the entire line.
+x so we can work on the entire line.
 (Using

 H;x